qlands/pyramid-pca-jinja2/README.md

 The example (pcaexample) is based on a “pyramid-cookiecutter-alchemy” [Cookiecutter](https://github.com/audreyr/cookiecutter) while the plugin is based on a “pyramid-cookiecutter-starter”.
 It uses Pyramid 1.8.3 with PyUtilib 5.4.1.

-Please note that the example implements Pyramid "Extensible" and "Pluggable" capabilities in a way that I feel it would satisfy most needs but it might not be the best or the most logical way of doing it. **Comments and suggestions are welcomed.**
+Please note that the example implements Pyramid "Extensible" and "Pluggable" capabilities in a way that I feel it would satisfy most needs.
+I don't claim is the best nor the most logical way of doing it. **Comments and suggestions are welcomed.**

 ## Installation and testing
 To build and run the example host application (pcaexample) on Linux do: